 - Function templates must be placed in a header instead of a cpp file ( template <class T> ).

-While I was reducing program size, weird things came to light.
-See the library Simple Arduino library for debouncing switches and buttons.
+While I was reducing the Switch library program size, weird things came to light:

 - Variables of type bool instead of byte, increases the program size with 6 byte.